hacdias/hacdias.com/content/about/index.md

 **Hi 👋, I'm <span style="color: var(--c)">Henrique</span>** (he/him)!

 I'm from a little town in the countryside of Portugal 🇵🇹 and now I live in The Netherlands 🇳🇱.
-I enjoy learning about new things, taking photographs, and programming.
-I'm a software engineer 🛠 interested in web infrastructure, decentralized systems, identity, and making tools for developers and users.
+I'm a software engineer 🛠 who cares about the web, decentralization, identity, user agency, and making impactful tools for developers and users.
+In my spare time, I enjoy cycling, taking photographs, programming, or a nice cup of coffee or tea.

 <!--more-->